lokszechung/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 4. a.
 Withdrawing funds should decrease the balance by the withdrawn amount

 5. a.
 Funds should not be removed if withdrawal amount is greater than the balance

+6. a.
+Should create a new instance of Transaction.